facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 ### Capturing Gfx-Replay Files
 Gfx-Replay files are graphics captures that can be replayed by other applications, such as Blender.
 Recording (and saving to disk) can be enabled by adding `--enable-gfx-replay-save` flag and `--save-filepath-base my_session` argument specifying a custom save location (filepath base).
 Capturing ends (is saved) when the session is over (pressed ESC).
 The file will be saved as `my_session.gfx_replay.json.gz`.

-### Human-in-the-loop tutorial sequence
-The sandbox tool can show a tutorial sequence at the start of every episode to introduce the user to the scene and goals in a human-in-the-loop context.
-To enable this, use the `--show-tutorial` command-line argument.

 ### Testing BatchReplayRenderer
 This is an experimental feature aimed at those of us building the batch renderer.
 Run the above command but also include `--use-batch-renderer` as one of the first arguments.